 The licensee is responsible for actions taken on-site to mitigate the situation.
 The licensee is obliged to provide all information required for crisis management to the ANVS, the mayor and the Safety Region.

-In case of a radiation accident or emergency the licensee is obliged to notify the ANVS, the mayor and the Safety Region.
+In case of a radiation incident the licensee is obliged to notify the ANVS, the mayor and the Safety Region.